Saltukxx/durmusbaba/README.md

 - Product search and recommendation
 - Order status queries
 - Automatic order notifications via WhatsApp
+- **Snap-to-Shop**: Image recognition for product search (send a photo to find matching products)

 ## Order Notification System

 The system automatically sends WhatsApp notifications to specified phone numbers when new orders are received.
 See [Order Notification Setup Guide](order_notification_setup.md) for details.

+## Snap-to-Shop Feature

+The Snap-to-Shop feature allows customers to send product images via WhatsApp.
+The bot uses Gemini Vision AI to analyze the image and find matching products in your inventory.
+This makes it easier for customers to find products without knowing exact names or model numbers.

+Key capabilities:
+- Product identification from images (type, brand, model)
+- Feature extraction and matching
+- Intelligent product search based on image analysis
+- Formatted responses with product details and links

+For detailed information, see the [Snap-to-Shop Guide](snap_to_shop_guide.md).

 ## Setup